Blog Post

 Who should run the website QA checklist?

 The designer who owns the spec is ideal, since they know what the implementation should look like.
-For teams without dedicated QA, assign design QA ownership explicitly to prevent the checklist from being skipped.
+On smaller teams where QA staff wear multiple hats, assign design QA ownership explicitly to prevent the checklist from being skipped.

 What is the difference between functional QA and visual QA?